Joyce Schonsheck from St. Matthew Lutheran Church in Walled Lake, MI brings us this cardboard Easter look.

 Simple Cardboard…

-Large pieces of corrugated cardboard were collected at the local RV dealership where the receive shipments of parts wrapped in large pieces of cardboard.
+Large pieces of corrugated cardboard were collected at the local RV dealership where they receive shipments of parts wrapped in large pieces of cardboard.

 Enlarging Design….